d3ledger/notary/deploy/ansible/README.md

 After `inventory.list` inventory file is configured one could launch the playbook.

 ```
-ansible-playbook -i inventory.list main.yml --key-file "~/.ssh/<key>" --extra-vars "docker_password=<nexus_password>"
+PROFILE=testnet TAG=develop ansible-playbook -i inventory.list main.yml --key-file "~/.ssh/<key>" --extra-vars "docker_password=<nexus_password>"
 ```
-, where you should specify your SSH key and the password for accessing our Docker Hub on nexus.
+, where you should specify profile that you want to run, docker image tag and your SSH key and the password for accessing our Docker Hub on nexus.